MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Number-Madness/README.md

 1. Added
 2. Subtracted
 3. Multiplied
-4. Divided (rounded to 2 decimal places)
+4. Divided
-5. Squared and subtracted
+5. The first raised to the power of the second

 ### Example User Interface